rd-alliance/metadata-catalog-v2/INSTALLATION.md

     export APACHE_ARGUMENTS='-D Maintenance'
     ```

- 2. Stop and start the server (restarting it won't work properly):
+ 2. Stop and start the server:

     ```bash
+    sudo systemctl restart apache2
+    ```

+    or if not running systemd:

+    ```bash
     sudo apachectl graceful-stop
     sudo apachectl start
     ```

+    (The reason for doing a stop and start here is that an `apachectl restart`
+    does not shut down the parent `apache` process.
+A fresh start is needed to
+    pick up the change in arguments.)

 ### Switching out of Maintenance Mode